dev-akh/blog-filament-next/README.md

 ## Access the front side
 - Negavite to `http://localhost:3000` for frontend

-If you have any questions, don't be hesitate to contact to [dev.aungkyawhtwe@gmail.com](dev.aungkyawhtwe@gmail.com).
+If you have any questions, don't be hesitate to contact [dev.aungkyawhtwe@gmail.com](dev.aungkyawhtwe@gmail.com).